29 Jun 2021

 Plasticdemia: Seas and oceans also need a vaccine

-On the occasion of World Ocean Week 2021, the National Museum of Natural History at the Bulgarian Academy of Sciences presents an exhibition dedicated to the plastic pollution in the seas and the oceans.
-The exhibition can be viewed on the 4th floor of the museum.
+On the occasion of World Ocean Week 2021, the European Commission’s Horizon 2020 project CLAIM and Pensoft Publishers organised an exhibition dedicated to the plastic pollution in the seas and the oceans.
+The exhibition is portrayed in the National Museum of Natural History at the Bulgarian Academy of Sciences and can be viewed on the 4th floor of the museum.
 The exposition is accompanied by a poster demonstration in the Open-Air Gallery – Crystal Garden in Sofia from June 21 to July 5.
-The outdoor exhibition is organised by the joint collaboration of the Municipality of Sofia, the European Commission’s Horizon 2020 project CLAIM, Pensoft Publishers, LessPlastic Bulgaria, For the Earth, Greenpeace, Junior Achievement Bulgaria and other organisations.
+The outdoor exhibition is organised by the joint collaboration of the Municipality of Sofia, the CLAIM project, Pensoft Publishers, LessPlastic Bulgaria, For the Earth, Greenpeace, Junior Achievement Bulgaria and other organisations.

 Plastic has been an integral part of human development for the last 100 years.
 Global economic development would hardly be possible without this cheap and easy-to-use material.
 Plastic in our daily lives is almost inevitable, and limiting it, is often a difficulty that involves changing already established habits.
 We are just beginning to understand the effects of our global dependence on this material.
 What makes plastic useful is exactly what makes it harmful: difficult to degrade.
 It is made of molecular chains that are too durable to degrade biologically in a reasonable period of time.
 In this way, humanity leaves a serious mark on the history of Earth.